schorsch1976/blogcxx/README.md

   This remove the burden from us to compile curl with openssl on windows.
   There are prebuild binaries that get updated regulary.
 Take advantage of it.)

+## Future plans
+- remove inja/json to be able to compile with a c++11 compiler.

 ---

 ## Features common between blogcpp-9 and blogcxx-1